A health care provider may use several tests to diagnose CKD and determine if there is a treatable underlying cause. These include the following:

 Other Tests may be requested by your doctor:

-- Your doctor may recommend a kidney biopsy which is a small piece of kidney tissue removed and examined under a microscope.
+Your doctor may recommend a kidney biopsy which is a small piece of kidney tissue removed and examined under a microscope.
 It is done with local anesthesia using a small needle.
 The biopsy helps to identify abnormalities in kidney tissue that may be the cause of kidney diseases.

 How do I know if I am at risk of developing kidney disease?